 In addition, it is strong, well-made, and, perhaps most significantly, stable.
 Pelican created this river kayak with a beam of 2.5 feet and a multi-chine flat bottom hull for optimal stability.

 It's great that it only weighs 41.8 pounds, but the maximum load it can support is 275 pounds.
-The weight capacity may have been increased slightly, especially when considering the additional gear and supplies that fishers require.
+The weight capacity may have increased slightly, especially considering the additional gear and supplies that fishers require.

 Are you seeking a kayak that will allow you to spend extended hours paddling on waters with a slow current without becoming uncomfortable?
 Then, please let me present to you in all its splendor the Perception Pescador Pilot 12!